 That’s the next step: studying water quality nearer the cruising channels.

-In the immediate future Briceño will be gathering water quality data from cruise ship lanes around key west while traffic is still low due to the coronavirus pandemic.
+In the immediate future Briceño will be gathering water quality data from cruise ship lanes around Key West while traffic is still low due to the coronavirus pandemic.
 That information will serve as a baseline for further research into the effects of cruise ships on nearby water quality.

-Turbidity can cause problems for coral reefs, which the area surrounding the Florida Keys has plenty.
+Turbidity can cause problems for coral reefs, which the area surrounding the Florida Keys has plenty of.
 A 2005 report on real and possible impacts of the cruise industry highlighted turbidity and its impacts on water quality and the reefs.
 It can interrupt feeding, suppress sea grass growth and harm reefs.
 That’s in addition to challenges reefs face due to changing water temperatures that will only get more severe with climate change.

 Turbidity can be a problem elsewhere in the region, too.